wxk007/pub_sub_zookeeper/README.md

 second commit:

 Simplify the code and fix some bugs.
 This time the eventService only have 2 threads and the local buffer has been removed.
 I let eventServices simply send messages from zookeeper node data, which has better performance

+In this pattern, you should open several pub, sub, and eventservice programs in the network enviornment you want.
+In pub program, you should input the port number and topic name for each publisher; for each eventservice, you should input two port number, one for receive , one for receive, one for send. for each subscriber, you should input the port number and the topic you want to subscribe.
+Notice that each eventService could connect to any numbers of sub and pub you want, but each pub and sub can only connect to one eventservice.
+Then, the sub would print messages to the console so you can see what did it received.

+In this project, because I implemented zookeeper pattern, so the subscriber can connect to any eventservice you want because they share the same message pool and send them at the same time.
+Messages would be stored in the pool.

+After created numbers of mininet enviornment, you can type javac pub.java, javac sub.java and javac eventService.java to run the subscriber, publisher and eventservice.
+Then type java pub, java sub and java eventService to run them.
+You could use the topology network we used in assignment1 and 2, or just run them on command line.
+If you ran multiple eventservice and multiple pub, you would notice that zookeeper is working.